UTMA & UGMA Accounts vs. 529 Plans

 Is 529 or UTMA better?

 It depends on what you want to transfer money to a child for.
-If you want to pay for college then a 529 plan offers more tax and financial aid benefits than a UTMA does.
+If you want to pay for college, a 529 plan offers more tax and financial aid benefits than a UTMA.

 Should I have both a 529 and UTMA account?

 That depends on what you want to accomplish.
-You can have both accounts if you find it necessary and if you want to transfer money to a child for more than just college then you may want to consider the benefits of opening both accounts.
+You can have both accounts if necessary, and if you want to transfer money to a child for more than just college, you may want to consider the benefits of opening both accounts.

 Who pays the taxes on a UTMA account?

-The money held in a UTMA is owned by the child so it will be filed under the child’s taxes and charged at the child’s rate.
-The custodian of the account will be in charge of making sure those taxes are taken care of from the account.
+The child owns the money held in a UTMA, so it will be filed under the child’s taxes and charged at the child’s rate.
+The account’s custodian will make sure those taxes are taken care of from the account.